BardisRenos/TransferLearning/README.md

    2. Not much computational power is required.As we are using pre-trained weights and only have to learn the weights of the last few layers.

 ## How can build a transfer learning?
 From the model, I can change the input layer size and the last layer, the classification layer.
 The input layer changes from 224 by 224 pixels to 250 by 250 pixels in RGB image.
+Also, not including the classification part.

 ```python
 # The size that we want to reformat all the images in the same dimensions